sergioatanacio/create_item_lists/README.md

-# Create ists and items
+# Create lists and items

 A simple php application, which works on the desktop.
 And that allows you to create lists of tasks and what you need.
 It is written in php.